 Leverhulme Artist in Residence University of Northumbria 2017-18

-This work is the result of a Leverhulme artist’s residency hosted by the University of Northumbria.
-Over the past year I have been working in collaboration with social scientist Dr Siobhan Daly looking at the places and ideas which have defined philanthropic activity in the North East.
+Over a period of ten months I worked in collaboration with social scientist Dr Siobhan Daly looking at the places and ideas which have defined philanthropic activity in the North East.

 This project has been supported by the Leverhulme Trust